O-X-L/ansible-opnsense/docs/source/basics/basic.rst

     "debug","boolean","false","false","\-","Used to en-/disable the debug mode.
 All API requests and responses will be shown as Ansible warnings at runtime.
 Will be hidden if the tasks 'no_log' parameter is set to 'true'"
     "profiling","boolean","false","false","\-","Used to en-/disable the profiling mode.
 Time consumption of the module will be logged to '/tmp/oxlorg.opnsense'"
     "api_timeout","float","false","\-","timeout","Manually override the modules default API-request timeout" "api_retries","integer","false","0","connect_retries","Number of retries on API requests, in case there is an error when ESTABLISHING the connection.
-This does not handle errors returned by the OPNSense system"
+This does not handle errors returned by the OPNsense system"

 Modules managing multiple entries
 *********************************